-Paper 1:

-50% weighting of final qualification.
-2 hours 100 marks
+Paper 1: 50% weighting of final qualification.

 Theory will be taught during Year 10 through a number of practical projects and assessed at the end of Year 11 in the form of a written exam.
 Pupils will have the opportunity to consolidate their theory knowledge throughout Year 11 during the completion of their controlled assessment - 15% of the exam now requires the application of mathematical principles.